Port St. Lucie Full-Service Animal Control & Wildlife Removal Company

 LIVE TRAPPING AND REMOVAL OF WILDLIFE

-Bats, Beavers, Birds, Bobcats, Chipmunks, Coyotes, Flying Squirrels, Foxes, Ground Hogs, Mice, Moles, Opossums, Raccoons, Rats, Snakes, Squirrels, Skunks, Stray Animals, Etc.
+Bats, Beavers, Birds, Bobcats, Chipmunks, Coyotes, Flying Squirrels, Squirrel Poop, Foxes, Ground Hogs, Mice, Moles, Opossums, Raccoons, Rats, Snakes, Squirrels, Skunks, Stray Animals, Etc.

 DEAD ANIMAL REMOVAL AND ODOR CONTROL

 Along with the removal of dead animals, we will disinfect and treat any unpleasant odor.
-This includes skunk spray.
+This includes skunk spray as well as Skunk Removal.

 REPAIRS AND EXCLUSIONS